Administrative Office of the Courts

 Amy Quinlan, Esq., State Court Administrator

 The State Court Administrator (SCA) directs the Administrative Office of the Courts and is appointed by the Chief Justice.
-The SCA must have skill in leadership, management, planning and administration.
-The position oversees the Judicial Branch budget and all real estate, facilities, personnel, information services, court security, and court operations for the Judicial Branch.
+The SCA oversees the Judicial Branch budget and all facilities, personnel, information services, court security, and court operations for the Judicial Branch.

-The AOC has five major divisions that report to the SCA: Finance and Administration, Information and Technology, Court Operations, Court Communications, Court Process, Programs and Services.
+The AOC has five major divisions that report to the SCA: Finance and Administration, Information and Technology, Court Operations, Legal Affairs and Public Relations, and Human Resources.

 Finance and Administration